DavidTh30/Step-Layer/README.md

  - Fix the issue if the pattern doesn't match the layer.
  - Increased ability to support adding/removing patterns.

-Version 03
+Version 01
- - Fix extend pattern
+ - Fix pattern